coreos/docs/launching-containers/launching/getting-started-with-systemd/index.md

 `docker rm` will remove the container and `docker pull` will pull down the latest version.
 You can optionally pull down a specific version as a docker tag: `coreos/apache:1.2.3`

-`ExecStart` is where the container is started from the container image that we pulled above.
+To ensure that our container is started and its network and volumes are initialized before systemd starts other containers that depends on them, we use `ExecStartPre` to start the container in the background from the image that we pulled above using `docker run -d`.
+When that command returns, we have a fully initialized container running.
+Then we use `docker logs -f` in `ExecStart` to receive logs from the container as long as the container runs and anounce about the container from `ExecStartPost` with the etcdctl command.

-Since our container will be started in `ExecStart`, it makes sense for our etcd command to run as `ExecStartPost` to ensure that our container is started and functioning.
+When the service is told to stop, we need to stop the docker container in `ExecStop` using its `--name` from the run command.
+In addition we use `ExecStopPost` to tell docker to stop the container if `docker logs` from above exits unexpectedly before the container is instructed to stop.

-When the service is told to stop, we need to stop the docker container using its `--name` from the run command.
-We also need to clean up our etcd key when the container exits or the unit is failed by using `ExecStopPost`.
+We also need to clean up our etcd key when the container exits or the unit is failed by using another `ExecStopPost`.

 ```ini
 [Unit]